 General Arrangement of Bilge And Ballast System

-The output from the bilge pump is then discharged overboard through oil content monitor for cargo holds bilges; or via oily water separator for bilges from engine room bilge wells.
+The output from the bilge pump is then discharged overboard through an oil content monitor for cargo holds bilges; or via an oily water separator for bilges from engine room bilge wells.
 Their role is to ensure the discharged water should not contain oil more than 15 ppm; under Marpol regulation 1 but can maintain oil content as low as 5 ppm.